rooseveltframework/teddy/README.md

 Writing your client.js:

-- Define a model: `var model = {some: 'data'}` or optionally pull the JSON from the server, localStorage, or wherever.
+- Define a model: `var model = {some: 'data'}` or optionally pull the JSON from the server, localStorage, or wherever
 - Render a template client-side: `var rendered = teddy.render(teddy.compiledTemplates['template.html'], model)`
 - Render the template into the document somewhere, for instance: `document.body.insertAdjacentHTML('beforeend', rendered);`